Research Cluster of the LSC DiPH

 The central scientific questions are divided into four Research Clusters, each of which is coordinated by an experienced full-time researcher.

 The strength of our LSC lies in the interdisciplinary expert teams that collaborate in the Research Clusters, thereby profiting from the different types of expertise.
 A brief summary of the four Research Clusters is presented hereafter:

-Exemplary research in this area involves combining formative research with conceptual work on digital innovation in order to identify implicit needs that go beyond the conscious scope of individual and community users as well as public health stakeholders.
+Exemplary research in this area will combine formative research with conceptual work on digital innovation in order to identify implicit needs beyond the conscious scope of individual and community users as well as public health stakeholders.

 Experts are Wolfang Ahrens, Ingrid Darmann-Finck, Ulrike Haug, Heinz Rothgang, Johannes Schöning, Tanja Schultz, Karin Wolf-Ostermann and Hajo Zeeb.

 Research cluster 3

 The cluster will provide strategies how to evaluate digital public health interventions addressing different societal levels and make results available in a comprehensive framework.
 To measure the success of digital public health interventions, the cluster identifies relevant short- and long-term outcomes (physical, mental, social, economic, and ecological) to display public health improvement.
 Part of this work is also the exploration and application of new study designs and methods that take the iterative nature of digital public health interventions and continuous data collection into account.
 Furthermore, the cluster investigates factors that support or hinder successful implementation of digital interventions.
 Considering ways to tackle the digital divide, the research cluster works on inclusive digital public health intervention designs that take the perspective of intervention recipients into account and help to understand their specific needs aiming at needs-tailored interventions that will also reduce health inequity.
 Finally, the cluster aims at providing recommendations for developers, users, researchers and policy makers alike to guide future evaluation of digital public health interventions.